computacenter-de/tech-task-wp07/README.md

 ```
 ##### Alternatively, remove the route to the Jenkins service or block access using a proxy.

+Depending on which forensic methods are to be used where, the following options can be carried out.

-Alternatively, the controller can be shutdown from the Operation Center (OC-> Manage Controller -> Deprovision).
+Option 1, the controller can be shutdown from the Operation Center (OC-> Manage Controller -> Deprovision).
-Alternatively, the user permissions can be modified to deny access (using our RBAC capability)
+Option 2, the user permissions can be modified to deny access (using our RBAC capability)
-Alternatively, the ingress to the controller can be modify by removing the destiantion path.
+Option 3, the ingress to the controller can be modified by removing the destination path.

 ```bash
 kubectl get ingress democontroller -n cloudbeesci -o yaml > ingress.yaml